 Adopting a constructive and non-confrontational approach, the family law specialists at Hatten Wyatt Solicitors in Kent are here to guide you through every stage of the divorce process.
-We can help initiate or respond to divorce proceedings, as well as assisting you with reaching agreement on the issues that need to be resolved before you go your separate ways.
+We can help initiate or respond to divorce proceedings, as well as assisting you in reaching an agreement on the issues that need to be resolved.

-With our empathetic and pragmatic legal advice, we can help you achieve a positive outcome for your divorce that protects your interests and those of your loved ones – usually without the need for costly, time-consuming and stressful court proceedings.
+With our empathetic and pragmatic no fault divorce legal advice, we can help you achieve a positive outcome that protects your interests and those of your loved ones – usually without the need for costly, time-consuming and stressful court proceedings.

 Book an appointment with our divorce lawyers in Kent and the South East

-We can also offer meetings by Skype for clients who have to travel extensively or who now live abroad.
-In exceptional circumstances, home visits can also be arranged.
+We can also offer remote meetings by Skype for clients who have to travel extensively or who now live abroad.

 How we can help you through the divorce process